 How To Use Baked Chicken Breasts

 Not only is this chicken bursting with flavor that results in juicy chicken, but it’s also incredibly simple to make.
-We season the chicken breasts with a mix of everyday spices and then sear them in a cast iron skillet.
-Then we bake them until perfectly cooked through.
+It’s seasoned with everyday spices, seared in a skillet, then baked until perfectly cooked through.

 Process shots-- images of the chicken being pat dry and pound to even thickness